DYArchive/distributed-youtube-tracker/api_docs.md

 ## POST `/api/submit_channels`
 submit channel ids/titles/notes and mark user as maintainer of channels
 limit of 500 channels per request
+only the `id` key is required, but please include additional data if possible!
 body:
 ```json
 {